This Gluten-Free Tourtière Recipe is full of all of the flavours and textures of the traditional pie, just without the gluten!

 - Preheat oven to 425 F

-- Whisk the egg together with water, use a pastry brush to coat the entire crust with a thin wash of this glaze.
+- In a small bowl or mug, whisk the egg together with a little water.
+Use a pastry brush to coat the entire top of the tourtière with a thin coating of this egg wash.

-- Bake at 30-40 minutes until crust is golden brown, serve warm or cold.
+- Bake in the preheated oven for 30-40 minutes until crust is golden brown.